justinwoo/framedata/readme.md

 To be done:
 Consider multi-pass filtering of selected moves by delimiting elements of the "move" -- i.e. pass the whole move list, build up a list of {key,value} pairs and then filter out non-matching segments from that.
 That way, for wanted element A, the total moveset could be {A,B,C,D,E,F}, the first pass gets [{A,A.data},{B,B.data},{C,C.data}] and the second pass with the second element would potentially exclusively get [{A,A.data}].
 To be done by someone with motivation.

+What if we stuffed each server connection into separate processes using multiprocessing?
+To do: make chatbot into a class so that instances of it can be used in asynchronous functions.